PowerShell/Community-Blog/Posts/2022/07/cheat-sheet-console-experience.md

 ![Results of a dir command in a neat table](./format-table.png)

-Fortunately, by piping to "FL *", you get to see everything (even if it is a bit much):
+Fortunately, by piping to `FL *`, you get to see everything (even if it is a bit much):

 ![Results of a dir command, with a long list of properties, hiding nothing](./format-list.png)